John Atkyns1

 Last Edited=16 Jun 2008

-John Fortescue was born in 1460.2 He is the son of Martin Fortescue and Elizabeth Deynsell.1 He married Jacquet St. Leger, daughter of Ralph St. Leger, in 1480.2 He died on 2 June 1503.2
+John Fortescue was born in 1460.2 He was the son of Martin Fortescue and Elizabeth Deynsell.1 He married Jacquet St. Leger, daughter of Ralph St. Leger, in 1480.2 He died on 2 June 1503.2

 Child of John Fortescue and Jacquet St. Leger